ReDI-School/html-css/projects/01_ecommerce/04_milestone/teacher_guide.md

-# **Teacher Guide – Recap: Weeks 1, 2, and 3**
+# **Teacher Guide – Recap: Milestones 1, 2, and 3**

 ## **Introduction**

-This guide is designed to help instructors recap the core concepts and techniques covered in Weeks 1, 2, and 3.
-Over these weeks, students built and styled an e-commerce store, learning the fundamentals of **HTML** and **CSS**, as well as advanced layout techniques.
+This guide is designed to help instructors recap the core concepts and techniques covered in Milestones 1, 2, and 3.
+Over these Milestones, students built and styled an e-commerce store, learning the fundamentals of **HTML** and **CSS**, as well as advanced layout techniques.

 ---